nabilhassein/nyc-summons-precinct-visualization/README.md

 - https://nicolashery.com/integrating-d3js-visualizations-in-a-react-app/

 # Possible future work
-- wire defaults from reducer into index, or vice-versa -- remove repetition
-- refactor tooltip code to make it easy to show/hide all tooltips (perhaps with svg title and a visibility flag?)
+- add ability to show/hide all tooltips
-- remove hardcoding in tooltip text placement
-- more generally, improve styling & layout -- css modules, inline styles?
-- find and use a react slider component similar to autocomplete in place of chroniton
-- mobile equivalent of onhover -- ontap?
+- figure out how to show svg titles (used for precinct tooltips) on mobile
+- improve use of whitespace on mobile
 - add more precinct-based datasets!